thomasmikava/spaced-repetition/docs/fill-blanks-requirements.md

 ### Interactive Elements

-- All input fields have an amber "💡" hint button that provides a minimal change suggestion to guide toward the correct answer
+- All input fields have an amber "💡" hint button that provides a minimal change suggestion to guide toward the correct answer (hidden in Assessment mode)
-- Incorrect answers have a red "?" button that reveals the correct answer
+- Incorrect answers (after submission) have a red "?" button that reveals the correct answer (hidden in Assessment mode)
 - Correct and partial answers with explanations have a blue "i" icon showing explanation on hover
 - Revealing an answer makes the field non-editable and sets `isRevealed: true`
 - Hint functionality uses case-sensitive matching without prefix handling to provide the closest valid answer with minimal modifications
 - Clicking the hint button while an input is focused does not cause the input to lose focus
+- Pressing Ctrl+Space (Windows/Linux) or Cmd+Space (Mac) while an input field is focused triggers the hint functionality (not available in Assessment mode)

 ## Answer Evaluation Requirements